Museum of early consumer electronics and 1st achievements

 produced very slim stylish CRT televisions but on closer inspection of the rear of the set, it was an optical

 illusion.
-The tube still stuck out of the back just as far, it was simply the sides that were thin.
+The tube still stuck out of the back just as far, it was simply that the sides you could see were narrow.

 The 1989 Beosat used the same visual trickery.
 It looked like a very slim unit but on closer inspection the case